-In the rich young ruler, we see a very polite, respectful, and eager young man who leaves Christ and goes away sorrowful.
-Why?
-Mike Ford explores this encounter, pondering the lessons God wants us to learn from it.
+In the rich young ruler, we see a respectful and eager young man who leaves Christ and goes away sorrowful.
+The Christian walk is particularly hard for the wealthy.

-Jesus teaches in this parable that we need to guard against every kind of covetousness.
 Even if we have everything we could ever want or need, when we die, our goods will do nothing for us.
-It is the height of folly to believe that one has no need of God.
+Because of wealth, the fool believes he has no need of God.

 Jesus' Parable of the Treasure in Matthew 6:19-21 is designed to get us to evaluate the relative values of material wealth and "treasures in heaven."
 Martin Collins expands on the metaphors of moths, rust, and thieves.

 John Ritenbaugh, cuing in on Ecclesiastes 10:13, explains the context in which the statement "money answers everything" appears.
 Some people obsess about money, working their fingers to the bone to accumulate more.
 Money is neutral, but the inord. . .

 John Ritenbaugh, focusing on Solomon's observation that "money is the answer to everything" (Ecclesiastes 10:10), suggests that, though wealth is neutral, the inordinate and obsessive desire for money as a means of control is evil.
 Equating money. . .